RailwayController/debug-cards/README.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-# Railway Controller
+# Railway Controller - Debug boards

-Template repository
+Boards for use with development and debugging of the system

 ## Licence
 This repo uses the [REUSE](https://reuse.software) standard in order to